ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment_mm.md

     STAR -h
     ```

 1. We are going to use an aligner called ['STAR'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530905/) to align the data, but first we need to index the genome for STAR.
-Lets pull down a slurm script to index the human GENCODE version of the genome.
+Lets pull down a slurm script to index the Ensembl version of the mouse genome.

     ```bash
     wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/master/software_scripts/scripts/star_index.slurm